-They regularly travel to Buenos Aires where they continue studying and training as stage dancers, taking part in numerous classes with distinguished Maestros, in particular Nora Robles and Pedro Calveyra in 2015, and Alejandra Gutty in 2016 and 2018, Juan Pablo Bulich and Rocio Garcia Liendo in 2018.
+They regularly travel to Buenos Aires where they continue studying and training as stage dancers, taking part in numerous classes with distinguished Maestros, in particular Nora Robles and Pedro Calveyra in 2015, Alejandra Gutty in 2016 and 2018, Juan Pablo Bulich and Rocio Garcia Liendo in 2018.

 In Vienna, they are the Managing and Creative Directors of the Tango Atelier, where they work as Trainers and Instructors of Tango Salon, the social art-form of Tango.
 As well as the organisers of the 2019 Vienna Tango Congress.